bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 Probability Spaces & Random Variables
 -------------------------------------

-(Skip this part if you're already familiar with the measure theoretic definition of probability.)
+*(Note: Skip this part if you're already familiar with the measure theoretic definition of probability.)*

-We're going to dive into the measure definition of probability *attempting* to give some intuition while still maintaining some level of rigour.
+We're going to dive into the measure theoretic definition of probability, *attempting* to give some intuition while still maintaining some level of rigour.
 First, let's examine the definition of a **probability space** :math:`(\Omega, {\mathcal {F}}, P)`.
 This is the same basic idea you learn in a first probability